All you need to get going with StarTran Online

 Stentura 200 SRT Package ($395) – This steno writer has basic CAT capability.
 It is more expensive with a paper tray.

 StarTran Realtime Theory requires a wide asterisk key (right side) and either wide -TS keys or wide -DZ keys, no matter what type of writer you purchase.
-If your machine doesn’t come with these wide keys, they can be ordered from StenoWorks below or other steno machine supply dealers.
+If your machine doesn’t come with these wide keys, they can be ordered from StenoWorks or other steno machine supply dealers.
 Also, make sure the machine you purchase has a working tripod and a number bar.

 Student Version CAT Software